Wallpaper Removal Cost

 Consider these points before hiring a painter and decorator to remove your old wallpaper.

-• Confirm they have handled the type of wallpaper you need removed, especially for woodchip or textured wallpaper.
+• Are they experienced?
+Check the contractor has experience with wallpaper removal and redecorating, especially with the type of wallpaper you need removed, especially for woodchip or textured wallpaper.
+Ask to see examples of previous work.

-• Ask for a detailed quote covering labour, materials, and any wall preparation costs.
+• Have they given you a detailed quote?
+Ask for a detailed quote covering labour, materials, and any wall preparation costs.

-• Verify whether they can also handle painting or repapering after removal if needed.
+• Can they complete any extra work?
+Verify whether they can also handle painting or repapering after removal if needed.

-• Agree on a written contract specifying the work scope, total cost, and payment schedule.
+• Do they provide a contract?
+Agree on a written contract specifying the work scope, total cost, and payment schedule.

 It's always worth speaking with a few different contractors and comparing their prices before making a hiring decision.